cultuurnet/uit-documentatie/content/entry_api_3/latest/basics.md

 * **organizer**: a unique organizer.
 Organizers are specifically used for the UiTPAS project
 * **label**: a unique keyword used to combine specific resources with similar traits.
 A label can be public or private, visible or hidden.
 * **mediaObject**: to add an image to an offer, you first create a unique mediaObject for the image and then add this mediaObject to the offer.
-* **user**: all requests on the UiTdatabank APIs need a valid JWT from an authenticated user.
+* **user**: all requests on the UiTdatabank APIs need a valid Access Token from an authenticated user.
 UiTdatabank uses a specific permission model to see which user can update which content.

 ## UiTdatabank permission model
 * Every authenticated user can create content in UiTdatabank